The Laundry Files: The Nightmare Stacks

 The Nightmare Stacks is the seventh novel in the Laundry Files series.
 It is set in March–April 2014 and was published in 2016.
 The protagonist is Alex Schwartz, a vampire (or PHANG in Laundry terminology) working for the Laundry, who was introduced in The Rhesus Chart.

 On a parallel-universe Earth, a species called Elves or alfar have evolved to be expert magic users.
 They have visited Earth in the past, from which comes a great deal of folklore.
 Civil war has left the Elves' home world uninhabitable and they plan to magically invade the Earth and make it their new home.
 To scout ahead, they send Agent First of Spies and Liars, the eldest living daughter of the Elven King, who takes over the human identity of a student named Cassie.
-The Elves invade Leeds and threaten the British heartland with their powerful magic, but they are defenseless against non-magical human weapons and are defeated in a fashion which leaves Cassie inheriting the absolute rulership of the elves present.
-Cassie immediately surrenders to the British military, declares the Elves to be refugees who cannot go home for fear of their lives, and requests asylum under the Immigration, Asylum and Nationality Act 2006.
+Agent First enters a relationship with Laundry member and PHANG Alex Schwartz, intending to sacrifice him to infiltrate and defeat the Laundry from within.
+Unbeknownst to her, Alex was himself an unwitting honeytrap set by the Laundry, and their meeting leads to Cassie throwing in her lot with the human race.
+The Elves invade Leeds and threaten the British heartland with their powerful magic, but they are not immune to human weapons and are defeated in a fashion which leaves Cassie inheriting the absolute rulership of the elves present.
+Cassie immediately surrenders to Alex, declares the Elves to be refugees who cannot go home for fear of their lives, and requests asylum under the Immigration, Asylum and Nationality Act 2006.